bamtron5/webpackNGComponents/README.md

-Define your in the root of your proj .env
+Define your `.env` in the root of your proj
 ```
 PORT=3000
 MONGO_URI=mongodb://localhost:27017/webpackComponents